Remedy Systemic Inequity

 Minneapolis has the heart to be a leader in inclusivity.
 It is easy to list inequities—economic disparity, opportunity gap in education, police violence, unfair criminal justice system—and call for change.

-Inequity was perpetrated by government.
+Inequity is perpetrated by government.
 Equity should be at the core of our every policy because inequity remains a problem in all sectors.
 Inequity and bias rise from the roots of hate and fear—today’s divisiveness is no different than that which Civil Rights leaders like Amelia Boynton, Rep. John Lewis, and Rev. Dr. Martin Luther King Jr marched against.
 Not enough has changed in the past 60 years; we should be embarrassed by that, and we should be vying for progress.

 As servant leaders, it is our responsibility to engage with Minneapolis’ diverse populace, to seek out those who are dismissed by the political process.
 That is step one.